Azure/Databricks360/iac-adb-360/README.md

 ## Development Workstation

 In order to adjust the code for your deployment and/or to make any other code changes, you need to have your own development workstation.
-At best this would be a Linux workstation, since the pipelines are most likely going to run on a Linux pipeline agent and the deployment scripts are all written in bash.
-So in order to be able to debug these scripts locally, which you can do in VScode with the 'bashdbg' extension installed, it's best to have your workstation hosting one of the following os:
+One way to dot this would be a Linux workstation, since the pipelines are most likely going to run on a Linux pipeline agent and the deployment scripts are all written in bash.
+So in order to be able to debug these scripts locally, which you can do in VScode with the 'bashdbg' extension installed, it's best to have your workstation hosting one of the following:
 * Linux (ubuntu 22.04 and higher)
 * WSL (windows subsystem for Linux also with ubuntu 22.04 and higher)
 * Mac OS
 * Codespaces in Github (currently ubuntu 20.04.6 LTS)

 The scripts have been and are being developed on a Windows 11 workstation with WSL 2 and ubuntu 24.04 installed.

+Following, we describe the process to install a Linux VM on Azure and connect it via a VSCode tunnel to a local installation of VSCode.
+But again, this is not mandatory, you can also direct edit in Github or using the other aforementioned tools.

 These are the steps to install the VM:
 > Note: not all steps are necessary, depending on your environment.